Nonlinearity Compensation for Coherent Optical Satellite Communications: System Model

 At the transmitter (TX), information bits are mapped by DSP onto a dual-polarization (DP) $M$-ary quadrature amplitude modulation (QAM) signal with baud rate $R$.
 The resulting complex baseband signal can be written as

-where $\mathbf{a}_{k}=[a_{k,x},a_{k,y}]^{\mathrm{T}}$ contains the couple of complex QAM symbols transmitted on the two orthogonal polarizations, $p(t)$ is the pulse shape, and $T=1/R$ the symbol interval.
+where $\mathbf{a}_{k}=[a_{k,x},a_{k,y}]^{\mathrm{T}}$ contains the couple of complex QAM symbols transmitted on the two orthogonal polarizations, $p(t)$ is the pulse shape, and $T=1/R$ the symbol time.
 Optional digital pre-distortion may be applied at this stage.

 Each polarization component is decomposed into its in-phase and quadrature parts.
 Consequently, the DP signal is represented by four real-valued electrical waveforms (I/Q components for the two polarizations), which are converted into analog form by four digital-to-analog converters (DACs).